alcpereira/cv-generator/README.md

 The CV PDF Generator is a React app used to build a CV and export it as a PDF.

+## Prerequisites

+Make sure you have the correct version of Node.js installed.
+You can use a node version manager that supports `.node-version` file such [`fnm`](https://github.com/Schniz/fnm).

 ## How To Run

 1. Add your picture in `src/assets/profile.jpeg`